 Without delving into the controversial dates surrounding these events, it is generally agreed by scholars that Abraham existed in the Middle Bronze Age, more specifically around 2000 B.C., though exact dates vary.
 His migration patterns match those of the time period, a possible result of instability in and around Ur in southern Mesopotamia, also in accordance with a historical context from around 2000 B.C.
 Ancient Jerusalem would have been an occupied site during this time period as well.

-An archaeological find in the north of Palestine, along the coast, produced some remarkable documents from the early 3rd millennium B.C.
+An archaeological find in the north of Canaan, along the coast, produced some remarkable documents from the early 3rd millennium B.C.
 The discovery of Ebla (Tell-Mardikh) has shed an invaluable light on the history of this region.
 In its prime, ca. 2300 B.C., Ebla was an ancient city of towered, three-storied buildings.
 It was a major trading power, thus an economic power in Syria and Canaan.
 Ebla traded mainly in timber, copper, and precious stones.
 The site of the discovery covered 140 acres.